Phoenix Laulu-Togaga'e

-Phoenix Laulu-Togaga'e (born 16 April 2003) is a rugby league footballer who plays at or on the for the Catalans Dragons in the Super League.
+Phoenix Laulu-Togaga'e (born 16 April 2003) is a professional rugby league footballer who plays at or er for the Castleford Tigers in the Super League.

+He has previously played for Hull Kingston Rovers and Catalans Dragons in the Super League, and for Keighley Cougars in League One.
+He has spent time on loan or dual registration at Dewsbury Rams, Keighley and Oldham in the RFL Championship, and at Rochdale Hornets and Oldham in League One.

 Background

-Laulu-Togaga'e was born in Brisbane, Australia but moved to the United Kingdom when he was seven.
-He is the son of Samoan international rugby league footballer, Quentin Laulu-Togaga'e.
-At school, Laulu-Togaga'e played rugby union at school and was member of the academy side at Leicester Tigers.
+Laulu-Togaga'e was born in Brisbane, Australia and moved to the United Kingdom when he was seven.
+He is the son of Samoan international rugby league footballer Quentin Laulu-Togaga'e.
+At school, Laulu-Togaga'e played rugby union and was member of the academy side at Leicester Tigers.

 Playing career

 Keighley Cougars

-Quentin Laulu-Togaga'e played for Keighley Cougars and with the Tigers' academy side suspended due to the COVID-19 pandemic, Laulu-Togaga'e was invited to train with Keighley Cougars.
-Keighley were impressed with Phoenix and in March 2021 the club signed him on a one-year contract.
+With the Leicester Tigers academy side suspended due to the COVID-19 pandemic, Laulu-Togaga'e was invited to train with Keighley Cougars, for whom his father Quentin played.
+Keighley were impressed with Phoenix and, in March 2021, the club signed him on a one-year contract.
 After playing in a pre-season game, Laulu-Togaga'e made his professional debut for Keighley against West Wales Raiders on 13 June 2021.
-His father played in the same match and when Phoenix came on as an interchange player they became the first instance of father and son playing in the same professional match since 2013 and only the third father-son pairing ever.
+His father played in the same match and, when Phoenix came on as an interchange player, they became the first instance of father and son playing in the same professional match since 2013 and only the third father-son pairing ever.
 (Note: The last father-son pairing were Brad Hepi and Tyla Hepi for Gloucestershire All Golds, while the only other recorded instance was in 1924 when Ed "Tedda" Courtney and his son Ed Jr. played for Western Suburbs Magpies.
 A fourth father-son pairing occurred in 2022 when George Flanagan and George Jr appeared for Bradford Bulls.)